 CWD is known to affect North American cervids, which include white-tailed deer, mule deer, elk, moose, and reindeer.

-CWD has a long incubation period which causes signs to take months or even years to develop.
-As the disease progresses infected animals will begin to display a variety of changes in both behavior and appearance.
+CWD has a long incubation period; infected deer will appear healthy and only develop noticeable signs of disease after at least 16 months.
+Once a deer begins to show signs of CWD, the disease progresses swiftly and death is quick to follow.
+In the later stages of infection, deer begin to display a variety of changes in both behavior and appearance.
 Signs can include: drastic weight loss, stumbling, lethargy, drooling, excessive thirst or urination, drooping ears, aggression, and loss of fear of humans.

-There is no current evidence that suggests that humans or their pets can contract CWD.
+There is no current evidence to suggest that humans or other non-cervids can contract CWD.
 Nonetheless, caution is advised when hunting and dressing deer.
 Hunters are advised not to consume meat from animals known to be infected and to be wary of consuming venison from any animal with obvious signs of illness.